My name is Kevin Mayne.

 The other stuff

-From November 2012 I live in the commune of Lasne, Brabant-Wallon, Belgium.
-I moved there from Berkshire England where I lived for the past ten years.
+Since November 2012 I live in the commune of Lasne, Brabant-Wallon, Belgium.
+I moved there from Berkshire England where I lived for the previous ten years.

 I grew up largely in Bungay, Suffolk, England which I regard as my home town and its where I still have family.

-I will admit to having at least 11 or 12 bicycles (at the moment) including two city/hybrids for daily use, two MTBs, two road bikes, two touring bikes, two fixies and a Chinese Flying Pigeon for restoration one day, whene I have the time.
+I will admit to having at least 10 bicycles (at the moment) including two city/hybrids for daily use, two MTBs, two road bikes, two touring bikes, a fixie and a Chinese Flying Pigeon for restoration one day, whene I have the time.